isthisafrog/Frogmon/Keromon Rules.md

 - You can now choose your starter mon (Controversial, I know)
 - 500+ BST now have more ability restrictions
 - 499 or less BST can go to Sevii Islands
 - All routes are considered mini-dungeons and trainers must be fought before you visit a Pokecenter.
-If you fail to clear a path necessary for story progress before a Pokecenter visit, you lose.
+If you fail to clear a path necessary for story progress prior to your next Pokecenter visit, you lose.
 More detailed explanation in the full ruleset.
 - Purchase of items dependent of Pokemon BST after Brock/prior to Route 3
 - PP Max restriction with item trade-in
 - TMs are 50% learnable however you learn from any source: Ground Items, Gyms, and Move Tutorse.
 You may only learn 1 TM for every odd number of Gym badges earned.
 (1st TM after Gym 1, 2nd TM after Gym 3, etc).
 This means you can potentially learn 4 TMs total by the end of the game.